 I joined the math department as an assistant professor in 2006.
 I got my Ph.D. from University of North Carolina at Chapel Hill also in 2006.
 My research interests are applied mathematics and computer simulations.

 Synthesis of Ferroelectric Liquid Crystals Bsaed on Novel S-Heterocyclic and Fluorinated S-Heterocyclic Cores (collaboration with Dr. Paul Sampson)

-- Associate Professor & Ohio Research Scholar in Science and Technology of Advanced Nanomaterials, Liquid Crystal Institute, Kent State, since 2011
+- Professor & Ohio Research Scholar in Science and Technology of Advanced Nanomaterials, Liquid Crystal Institute, Kent State, since 2015

 - Interim Director Regenerative Medicine Initiative at KSU, ReMedIKS, Kent State, since 2012

 My research focuses on understanding many of the fascinating physical properties exhibited by a wide variety of complex fluids, such as liquid crystals, polymers and proteins in solution.
 These physical properties include such diverse effects as giant coupling between electric fields and mechanical strains, responses to magnetic, electric and strain fields, super-molecular organization on the nanometer scale, exotic optical properties, electrical transport measurements and electrically induced convective flows.